MasWag/FalCAuN/example/rv2021/README.md

 ### F1

-The intuition of S4 specification is the velocity should not change too much in a short period.
+The intuition of the S4 specification is that the velocity should not change too much in a short period.
 The amount of "too much" is different among the instances.

 ### F2

-The intuition of S5 specification is the engine rotation should not change too much in a short period.
+The intuition of the S5 specification is that the engine rotation should not change too much in a short period.
 The amount of "too much" is different among the instances.

 References
 ----------